Stephen Ehikian: Airkit.ai

-In 2017, Ehikian and Evans, left Salesforce to co-found the startup originally known as Ruist, later rebranded as Airkit, and subsequently Airkit.ai in stealth mode in Palo Alto, CA. The startup offered a low-code customer engagement platform for businesses to quickly build digital customer applications and workflows without extensive coding expertise.
+In 2017, Ehikian and Evans left Salesforce to co-found the startup originally known as Ruist, later rebranded as Airkit, and subsequently Airkit.ai in stealth mode.
+The startup offered a low-code customer engagement platform for businesses to quickly build digital customer applications and workflows without extensive coding expertise.
 It charged businesses a subscription fee for the license to use its platform to build apps, and it also charged based on the volume of usage.
 Ehikian served as CEO and Evans as CTO.

 Airkit emerged from stealth mode in October 2020, announcing it had raised $28 million in funding from investors Accel (by then Loughlin was a partner at Accel), Emergence Capital, and Salesforce Ventures including a $21 million Series A round in January 2020.
 Airkit announced a $40 million Series B round led by EQT Ventures in May 2021.

 In August 2023, the company rebranded as Airkit.ai and launched Airkit.ai eCommerce, a platform powered by ChatGPT-4 for retail brands to build autonomous customer-service AI agents.
 In October 2023, Salesforce signed an agreement to acquire Airkit for an undisclosed amount after which Airkit was integrated into Salesforce’s Service Cloud, with Evans continuing as head of that business unit.
 As part of the acquisition Ehikian was to continue as a non-executive employee at Salesforce through February 2024 to facilitate the success of the acquisition.

 Salesforce used technology from the acquisition to launch Agentforce, its platform that allows companies to build and deploy autonomous AI agents.

 Career as Trump administration political appointee

 Ehikian was appointed Acting Administrator and Deputy Administrator of the GSA on January 21, 2025.
 As acting administrator of GSA, Ehikian oversaw federal real estate and buildings, technology services, and $110 billion in federal contracts.
 During his first week as acting administrator, Ehikian outlined his goals of relocating agencies outside of D.C., removing DEI, environmental, and climate mandates on federal building construction and GSA contractors, and downsizing GSA's building portfolio.
 In February 2025, the GSA notified staff that it intended to reduce total spending by 50% across all programs and personnel.

 On February 18, Ehikian appointed Frank Schuler as senior adviser, who coordinated with DOGE member Nate Cavanaugh.
-ProPublica reported that Schuler had for years been promoting and profiting from "syndicated conservation easements", a tax-shelter scheme that financial authorities tried for years to shut down.
-At the time, Schuler's firm was battling IRS in court for over $4 billion in disallowed charitable deductions for thousands of his clients.
+ProPublica reported that Schuler had for years been promoting and profiting from "syndicated conservation easements", a tax-shelter scheme that financial authorities tried to shut down for years.
+At the time, Schuler's firm was battling the IRS in court for over $4 billion in disallowed charitable deductions for thousands of his clients.

 On April 21, 2025, Ehikian was sued as part of a lawsuit filed by Harvard University alleging its funding freezes were illegal.
 Harvard later won the lawsuit.

 In July 2025, Ehikian was replaced as acting administrator by Michael Rigas and moved into a supporting deputy director role within GSA.